Clos97/REE_HS4001_RL78G23_Exercise/README.md

   - Any Renesas sensor like HS400x

 ### Main parts
-- Read temperature from the Sensor via I2C ❌ -> Sensor not working.
-Currently just 0.00 °C
+- Read temperature from the Sensor via I2C ✔️
 - Store the Data in the Data Flash ✔️
 - Display it on a Serial Terminal ✔️
 - Implementing the internal temperature sensor: